pyControl/docs/docs/contributing.md

 # Contributing to pyControl

 The pyControl project welcomes contributions from users and developers in the open source community.
 Contributions can be made in a number of ways, including:

-- Sharing the project
+- sharing the project
-- Asking questions or making suggestions in the [Discussions](link)
+- asking/answering questions or sharing ideas/suggestions on the pyControl [discussions](https://github.com/orgs/pyControl/discussions) board
-- Documentation improvements
+- improving documentation
-- Bug reports and patch reviews
+- reporting bugs and reviewing code patches
-- Code patches via pull requests
+- submitting code patches via pull requests

 ## Reporting an Issue

 Please include as much detail as you can.
 Let us know your platform and pyControl version, and ideally include a screenshot of the error message.

 - [code issues](https://github.com/pyControl/code/issues)
 - [hardware issues](https://github.com/pyControl/hardware/issues)